Masthead

 5. Insert a row above your data by right click on Row 1 and selecting "Insert".
 Add column headings based on the text file.
 The first column is the wavelength and the remaining columns should be labeled as the corresponding land cover type (Water, clouds etc).

-6. Now we will create a graph from the data.
-Highlight all of the data (including header) and navigate to the Insert tab and click the small "See All Charts" arrow in the lower corner.
+7. Now we will create a graph from the data.
+Highlight all of the data (including header) and navigate to the Insert tab and click the small "Recommended Charts" arrow in the lower corner.
 Click All Charts → XY (Scatter) and select either the chart type "Scatter with Smooth Lines and Markers" or "Scatter with Straight Lines and Markers".
-Select the chart option where wavelength is shown on the x-axis (from 0-2.5 micrometer) and reflectance on the y-axis (from ~0-100), then select OK.
+Select the chart option where wavelength is shown on the x-axis (from 0-2.5 micrometer) and reflectance on the y-axis (from ~0-100%), then select OK.
 The chart will appear in the spreadsheet.Selecting Charts in Excel

-8. Right click on the Y-axis and select "Format Axis".
-Change the bounds so that the minimum value is 0 and the maximum is 1 (a value of 1 = 100% reflectance).
-Repeat this process for the X-axis, changing the minimum to 0.4 and maximum to 2.21.
+10. Right click on the Y-axis and select "Format Axis".
+Change the bounds so that the minimum value is 0 and the maximum is 1 (100% reflectance).
+Repeat this process for the X-axis, changing the minimum to 0.4 and maximum to 2.3.

-12. You will also need to include the data table in your report.
-I recommend doing basic table formatting in Excel, for example shrinking the columns, and editing the column names.
-For all other formatting (lines, shading, font etc.) I recommend pasting the table into Word.
-Use the Table Design and Layout tools to change the style and formatting of your table.
-There are many default table styles that work well or are a good place to start.
+14. Create a professional looking data table with the reflectance data value for your final report.
+I recommend pasting the data table into Word and using the Table Design and Layout tools to change the style and formatting of your table.
+There are many default table styles that work well.
 Keep the formatting simple and easy to read.
 Save your Word document in your Lab 3 Final Folder.

-13. Make sure to properly label your graphs and tables with an appropriate captions.
-Before leaving make sure you back-up your screen shots, spreadsheet and data onto your Google Drive or USB drive.
-The easiest way to-do this is to transfer your Lab 3 Finals folder, there is no need to back up your original data.
+15. Make sure to properly label your figures and tables with an appropriate captions.
+Before leaving ensure you have backed-up your screenshots, spreadsheet and other data onto your Google Drive or the ClassShare Z: Drive.
+The easiest way to-do this is to just transfer your Lab 3 Finals folder, there is no need to back up your original data.

 Lab Report (Upload to Canvas)